kubedb/docs/docs/guides/mysql/replication-mode-transform/topology-mode-change/index.md

 - **Your data is preserved.** A mode change never deletes a volume.
 When a new member has to be seeded it is seeded in place with MySQL's `CLONE INSTANCE`, which overwrites the data directory while the `PersistentVolumeClaim` is retained.
-- **Cluster → cluster happens in place.** `GroupReplication` ⇄ `InnoDBCluster` keeps the running group and only hands over management — no teardown, no re-clone.
 - A standalone database is scaled up to at least **3 members**, since a clustered topology needs a quorum.
 - Requires MySQL **8.4.2 or newer**.